alok/LeanTool/README.md

 - Set up your LLM model to connect via `LiteLLM`.
 E.g. for OpenAI, just set the environmental variable `OPENAI_API_KEY`.
   For Anthropic, `ANTHROPIC_API_KEY`.
 For local models served by ollama, start by installing ollama.
   See [Relevant LiteLLM Docs](https://docs.litellm.ai/docs/providers) for more detailed instructions.
-  The `models` dict in `leantool.py` has some preset models; it has the format short name -> LiteLLM model name.
+  The `models` dict in `leantool.py` has some preset models; it has the format "short name" : "LiteLLM model name".
 Modify it to have an entry for your model if you have something different.

 ## Files